 Uganda is located directly west of Kenya and had a population of 37 million people as at 2013.
 The country has seen significant socioeconomic development over the past twenty years and this is expected to accelerate following the recent discovery of oil.
-Real GDP is expected to grow at a CAGR of 6.9 per cent. from 2014 to 2017, before increasing to 15.6 per cent. in 2018 when oil production begins.
+Real GDP is expected to grow at a CAGR of 6.7 per cent. from 2014 to 2017, before increasing to 15.6 per cent. in 2018 when oil production begins.
 In addition to investment in oil and related industries, it is expected that growth will be driven by the construction, transport, telecommunications and financial services sectors.
-The inflation rate is expected to average 7.2 per cent. over the next two years, before increasing to 15.4 per cent. in 2016 due to pre-election spending.42
+The inflation rate is expected to average 7.0 per cent. over the next two years, before increasing to 15.4 per cent. in 2016 due to pre-election spending.45

-Kenya is located on the East African coast and had a population of 39 million people as at 2013.
+Kenya is located on the East African coast and had an estimated population of 44 million people as at 2013.
 It is widely considered the regional financial hub of East Africa, having the most developed commercial market of the region.
-The EIU expects real GDP growth to increase from 5.6 per cent. in 2014 to 6.2 per cent. in 2018, assisted by private consumption, underpinned by cheaper credit and investment in infrastructure.
-The inflation rate is expected to peak at 6.3 per cent. in 2014, before reducing to a range of 4.5 to 5.2 per cent. between 2016 and 2018.43
+The EIU expects real GDP growth to increase from 5.0 per cent. in 2014 to 6.3 per cent. in 2018, assisted by rapid expansion of consumer services, a growing middle class, increased integration within the East African Community ("EAC") and significant investment in infrastructure.
+The inflation rate is expected to peak at 6.8 per cent. in 2014, before reducing to a range of 4.5 to 5.2 per cent. between 2016 and 2018.
+46

 Rwanda is located to the south of Uganda and west of Tanzania and had a population of 11.6 million people as at 2013.
-The EIU expects that real GDP growth will average just below 7 per cent. a year in 2014-15, driven by foreign and public investment, and an improved power supply.
-The government has ambitious investment plans but its ability to implement them are expected to be limited by weak domestic revenue collection and uncertain aid inflows.44
+The EIU expects that real GDP growth will average 6.3 per cent. a year in 2014-15, driven by foreign and public investment, and an improved power supply.
+The government has ambitious investment plans but its ability to implement them is expected to be limited by lower than expected aid inflows.
+The inflation rate is expected to reduce from 4.2 per cent. in 2013 to 2.9 per cent. in 2014, before increasing to 3.8 per cent. in 2015.

 Tanzania, which is Kenya's neighbour to the south and also located on the coast, had a population of 49 million people as at 2013.
-The EIU expects annual real GDP growth to peak in 2014 at 8.2 per cent. before trending down to 6.5 per cent. by 2018, supported by growing investment in the natural gas sector and private consumption.
+The EIU expects annual real GDP to grow at a CAGR of 7.1 per cent. between 2014 and 2018, supported by growing investment in the natural gas sector and private consumption.
 Additionally, the services and manufacturing sectors are expected to see consistent growth.
-The inflation rate is anticipated to range between 7.1 per cent. and 8.4 per cent. over the next five years.45
+The inflation rate is anticipated to average 6.2 per cent. for 2014 and then to be in a range of 7.3 per cent. and 8.4 per cent. over 2015 to 2018.